Cherokee Turnpike

 Eastern terminus of the Cherokee Turnpike near Kansas, Oklahoma.
-Exiting right takes traffic onto the toll road; continuing due west is US-59/US-412 Alternate.
+Exiting right takes traffic onto the toll road; continuing due west is US 59/US 412 Alternate.

 The Cherokee Turnpike is a controlled-access toll road in eastern Oklahoma.
-Opened in 1991, the route is a four-lane freeway carrying US-412 from east of Kansas, Oklahoma, to east of Chouteau, and has a total length of 32.8 mi and a speed limit of 80 mi/h.
-As of November 2025, The Cherokee Turnpike is the easternmost road in the United States with a posted 80 mph speed limit.
+Opened in 1991, the route is a four-lane freeway carrying US 412 from east of Kansas, Oklahoma to east of Chouteau and has a total length of 32.8 mi and a speed limit of 80 mi/h.
+As of November 2025, The Cherokee Turnpike is the easternmost road in the United States with a posted 80 MPH speed limit.

-An alternate route, US-412 Alternate, provides a free but not controlled-access route through the towns bypassed by the Turnpike with only a 55 mi/h speed limit.
+An alternate route, US 412 Alternate, provides a free but not controlled-access route through the towns bypassed by the Turnpike with only a 55 mi/h speed limit.

 Route description

-The turnpike begins by branching off US-412 east of the Grand River in Mayes County.
-The turnpike carries US-412 for its entire length; the old alignment of US-412, which was also at one time State Highway 33, is now US-412 Alternate.
-The Cherokee Turnpike runs within a close distance of US-412 Alternate for its entire length.
+The turnpike begins by branching off US 412 east of the Grand River in Mayes County.
+The turnpike carries US 412 for its entire length; the old alignment of US 412, which was also at one time State Highway 33, is now US 412 Alternate.
+The Cherokee Turnpike runs within a close distance of US 412 Alternate for its entire length.
 The turnpike generally varies only a few degrees from true east–west throughout its entire route.

 The turnpike's first exit is a diamond interchange with State Highway 82 just south of Locust Grove.
 From this point, the road travels 11 mi without another exit.
 During this interval, the highway crosses from Mayes into Delaware County.
-Just after crossing the county line, the Cherokee has its second exit, again meeting US-412 Alternate southeast of Rose.
+Just after crossing the county line, the Cherokee has its second exit, again meeting US 412 Alternate southeast of Rose.
 This second exit is a partial cloverleaf with loop ramps in the northwest, northeast, and southwest quadrants.

 Continuing east, the turnpike passes through a barrier toll plaza.
-The final exit, another 11 mi from the US-412 Alternate exit, occurs north of Kansas, Oklahoma at US-59/SH-10, which is another diamond interchange.
-After this interchange, US-412 Alternate crosses over the turnpike with no interchange.
-The median gradually widens again as US-412 Alternate, now concurrent with US-59, crosses under the westbound lanes and begins running through the median.
-The eastbound lanes eventually merge with US-59/US-412 Alternate.
-This marks the eastern terminus of both the Cherokee Turnpike and US-412 Alternate.
-US-59 and mainline US-412 continue east toward West Siloam Springs, Oklahoma, where they split, and US-412 crosses the state line into Siloam Springs, Arkansas.
+The final exit, another 11 mi from the US 412 Alternate exit, occurs north of Kansas, Oklahoma at US-59/SH-10, which is another diamond interchange.
+After this interchange, US 412 Alternate crosses over the turnpike with no interchange.
+The median gradually widens again as US 412 Alternate, now concurrent with US 59, crosses under the westbound lanes and begins running through the median.
+The eastbound lanes eventually merge with US 59/US 412 Alternate.
+This marks the eastern terminus of both the Cherokee Turnpike and US 412 Alternate.
+US 59 and mainline US 412 continue east toward West Siloam Springs, Oklahoma, where they split and US 412 crosses the state line into Siloam Springs, Arkansas.

 History

 The Cherokee Turnpike resulted from the same 1987 compromise between urban and rural legislators that resulted in the Kilpatrick, Creek, and Chickasaw Turnpikes.
-The turnpike opened to traffic in 1991.
+The turnpike opened to traffic on November 5, 1991.